City of Sculpture

 - relationship between sculpture and landscape and its ability to enhance the built environment

-- evidence of the structural safety of the sculpture must be provided including a risk assessment for installation, maintenance and derig and sign off from a structural engineer
+- evidence of the structural safety of the sculpture must be provided including a risk assessment and method statement for installation, maintenance and derig and sign off from a structural engineer

 - the artwork must not pose a safety hazard or restrict the typical usage of the site